TARGET! Manchester City 0-1 Chelsea (Havertz 42)

-Gary Byrne asks the big question: “Is John Terry at the stadium, the full team ready? ”
+Gary Byrne asks the big question: “John Terry is in the stadium, is the full team ready? ”

 Take a look at the Chelsea dressing room.

-Our location is Fife, Angus, and Perth & Kinross reporter Simon McMahon adds: “For that Full Members Cup Final, five Scots on the Chelsea team, of course Pat Nevin, whose autobiography is Johnny Marr, who is The Accidental Footballer, is perfect by the way.
+Our location is Fife, Angus and Perth & Kinross reporter Simon McMahon adds: “Five Scots on the Chelsea team for that All-Members Cup Final, of course Pat Nevin, who looks like Johnny Marr, whose autobiography is The Accidental Footballer, is excellent by the way.
 Billy McNeill also runs City.
-Billy Gilmour, the only Scottish representative on Chelsea's bench tonight, can take a medal at the Champions League champion age.
-I doubt Nevin will change her Full Members gong. ”
+Billy Gilmour, the only Scottish representative on Chelsea's bench tonight, may be crowned Champions League champion at age.
+I doubt Nevin will change the Full Members gong. ”

-Manchester City: Ed erson, Walker, Dias, Stones, Zinchenko, Gündoğan, De Bruyne, Bernardo, Mahrez, Sterling, Foden.
+Manchester City: Ed erson, Walker, Dias, Stones, Zinchenko, Gundogan, De Bruyne, Bernardo, Mahrez, Sterling, Foden.